 ITEMS IN AFP WITH KEYWORD:

-ACOG Guidelines for Treating Prenatal Hemoglobinopathy [Practice Guidelines]
+ACOG Releases Guidelines on Screening for Fetal Chromosomal Abnormalities [Practice Guidelines]

-Screening for Rh(D) Incompatibility: Recommended Statement [U.S. Preventive Services Task Force]
+Screening for Elevated Blood Lead Levels in Children and Pregnant Women: Recommendation Statement [U.S. Preventive Services Task Force]

-This statement summarizes the U.S. Preventive Services Task Force (USPSTF) recommendations on screening for Rh(D) incompatibility and the supporting scientific evidence and updates the 1996 recommendations contained in the Guide to Clinical Preventive Services, 2d ed.
+This statement summarizes the U.S. Preventive Services Task Force (USPSTF) recommendations on screening for elevated blood lead levels in children and pregnant women and the supporting scientific evidence, and it updates the 1996 recommendations contained in the Guide to Clinical Preventive Services, 2nd ed.

 Aug 15, 2007 Issue